 If you’re unable to find stores with larger lots, it’s ideal to shop during off-hours and days to improve your chances of finding a spot closer to the store.

 6. Unhealthy Food Choices

-Another major problem shoppers have is not finding affordable and accessible healthy options in local stores.
+Another major problem shoppers have is not finding affordable and healthy options in local grocery stores.

 A great option for those with the means is to order healthier food through delivery services like Misfits Market, Hungry Harvest, or Farmbox Direct.

 These services will deliver healthy foods regardless of what you’re able to find at your local supermarket.

 Unfortunately, services like these are not as widely accessible to lower-income households due to additional costs with delivery.

 This is a problem many regions that do not produce crops can suffer from depending on the season.

 Unfortunately, as produce gets shipped across the country or even the world, it loses nutritional value.